 The Weeks-Townsend Memorial Library provides a variety of resources and services to support and enrich the College's academic programs.
-The library houses a collection of more than 170,000 books, periodicals, government documents, and multi-media materials.
+The library houses a collection of more than 170,000 books, periodicals, government documents, and multimedia materials.
 The library subscribes to numerous on-line reference and full-text databases including more than 120,000 e-books.
 The library's Online Public Access Catalog (OPAC), circulation, and reserves are fully automated and available on the web.
 The library can accommodate 250 persons in a variety of seating arrangements, including study carrels, tables, private study rooms, computer stations, and lounge areas.
 The library provides wireless access to the campus network and laptop computers for student use.
 Library participation in various state, regional, and national consortia and networks provides the college community with a wide array of traditional and electronic resources.

-The Library includes a 20-seat computer lab, the main teaching lab on campus.
-The Curriculum Collection supports the Teacher Education Program through provision of specialized curriculum and juvenile materials.
-The library houses several other special collections including the Cumberland Gap Genealogy Collection, the Lincoln-Civil War Collection, and the College Archives.
-The library staff offers individual and group bibliographic instruction and instruction in the use of equipment, computer resources, and special collections.
+The Library includes a 20-seat computer lab.
+The Curriculum Collection supports the Teacher Education Program with specialized curriculum and juvenile materials.
+The library houses several other special collections including the Cumberland Gap Genealogy Collection, the Lincoln-Civil War Collection, the Kentucky and Appalachian Heritage College Collection, and the College Archives.
+Library staff offers individual and group bibliographic instruction and instruction in the use of equipment, computer resources, and special collections.